jgdigitaljedi/heatmap/README.md

  - Write More Tests
  - Test/Debug/Rewrite production build (setup basics but haven't tried it yet)
  - Make more responsive
- - Stress tests it (need to verify everything is 100% accurate)
- - Move data specific logic to controller (wrote in directive before I realized it what I was doing)
+ - Move data specific logic to controller (wrote in directive before I realized it)